MattPinder/MastersProject/README.md

 Map Fucus reads to `/proj/data13/Fucus_vesiculosus_genome_project/03_Blast/contaminants`, and retry assembly with only the unmapped reads (i.e. the non-contaminant reads)
+* Mats is currently running the contaminant BLAST

 ## ST54 bacteria